 How Steel and FRP are Made and Why Third-Party Validation is Important

-In contrast to steel manufacturing, FRP production through pultrusion dates to the last seven decades.
+By contrast, FRP pultrusion has only been practiced for about seven decades.
 A typical pultrusion manufacturing process is depicted in Image 2.

-- Third-party evaluation, review, and approval of the product’s published engineering data.
+Third-party evaluation, review, and approval of published engineering data.

-- Third-party inspection certification of the QA/QC program that is ISO 17020 compliant.
+Third-party inspection certification of the QA/QC program, compliant with ISO 17020.

 Physical Properties of FRP

-In general, the physical and mechanical properties of the pultruded FRP components depend on the type of thermoset resin and the glass fibers used, as well as the mix proportion of the fibers, filler, and other constituents.
-The minimum fiber content is 30% by volume.
+The physical and mechanical properties of pultruded FRP depend on the type of thermoset resin, glass fibers, and the mix ratio of fibers, filler, and other constituents, with a minimum fiber content of 30% by volume.

-When using Z-girts to carry cladding loads on exterior walls, tensile strength is the primary controlling factor.
-See Table 1 below.
+For Z-girts carrying cladding loads on exterior walls, tensile strength in the longitudinal direction is the critical design factor (see Table 1).

 Table 1: Typical Minimum Mechanical Properties